 No, of course not.
 As I mentioned a moment ago, there are presumably many, many, many instances in which alienation occurs within a family very much to the detriment of the child without the benefit of the legal system, without even marriage in the first place.
 Therefore there can be no divorce.
 The cases that we know most about come up because the adults were once married and are now separating or are already divorcing or divorced.
 And the fact that the child is completely refusing contact with one parent, regardless of the child’s age, becomes a matter that one lawyer or one pro se litigant will bring before the court and then is litigated in court.
 I’ve never yet seen a judge bang his or her gavel and force a child to conduct healthy contacts with a rejected parent, but I have seen some instances, very dramatically and sometimes with good outcomes … I have seen judges in cases of extreme alienation require that the child go to live with the rejected parent on a full-time basis.

 So if a case does end up in court, I’m guessing it’s a bit of he said, she said.
 What can be done to prove that it is occurring?
 Or that it isn’t?

-So the other key word to look for, the phrase that I use in my office for example, is child-centered family evaluation.
+So the other key words to look for – the phrase that I use in my office, for example – is “child-centered family evaluation”.
 This is a very intense, very detailed look at all of the dynamics within the family system in order to advise the court how best to understand and serve the child’s needs, including and especially the quality of the child’s relationship with each of his or her parents.

 Dr. Garber, any last pieces of advice to offer our listeners?